Table of Contents

 Compared to direct-acting cholinomimetics, poisoning with cholinesterase inhibitors has the following differences: vasodilation is uncommon and bradycardia is more common than tachycardia.

-- Tacrine, an anticholinesterase used in treatment of Alzheimer’s disease, is replaced by other drugs due to its hepatotoxicity.
+Tacrine, an anticholinesterase used in the treatment of Alzheimer’s disease, is replaced by other drugs due to its hepatotoxicity.

-- Important adverse effect of donepezil, rivastigmine and galantamine, anticholinesterase drugs used in treatment of Alzheimer’s disease, is gastrointestinal distress.
+Important adverse effect of donepezil, rivastigmine and galantamine, anticholinesterase drugs used in the treatment of Alzheimer’s disease, is gastrointestinal distress.

-- Important adverse effects associated with echothiophate (previously used topically in treatment of glaucoma) are brow ache, uveitis, blurred vision and cataract formation.
+Important adverse effects associated with echothiophate (previously used topically in the treatment of glaucoma) are brow ache, uveitis, blurred vision and cataract formation.

 Treatment of Cholinomimetic Toxicity